 Which cost basis method for crypto tax loss harvesting?

-However, the IRS allows for several different cost basis methods when calculating your crypto taxes.
+The IRS allows for several different cost basis methods when calculating your crypto taxes, provided you can specifically identify the assets.
 This includes:

 - FIFO (First In First Out)